-The second part of the formula I learnt that evening was to consider whether an obligation, requirement or procedure was mandatory or discretionary.
-The distinction is quite clear: if something is mandatory then it must be done in order to create a right for you and/or an obligation on someone else.
-If something is discretionary, then the party concerned can do it if they feel it is appropriate but lose nothing if they do not.
+The second part of the formula I learnt that evening was to consider whether an obligation, requirement or procedure is mandatory or discretionary.
+The distinction is quite clear: if something is mandatory, then it must be done in order to create a right for you and/or an obligation on someone else.
+If something is discretionary, then the party concerned can do it if the party feels it is appropriate but loses nothing otherwise.

 The key to whether something is mandatory or discretionary is in the little words.
-If a provision says that a party 'shall', 'must' or 'will' do something then the requirement to do that something is mandatory; that key little word leaves that party with no other option.
+If a provision says that a party 'shall', 'must' or 'will' do comething, then the requirement to do that something is mandatory; that key little word leaves that party with no other option.

-On the other hand, if the provision in question says that the party 'may' or 'can' do something, then that requirement is left to the discretion of that party, that is the action is discretionary.
+On the other hand, if the provision in Acestion says that the party 'may' or 'can' do something, then that requirement is left to the discretion of that party, i.e. the action is discretionary.